vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <!-- TOC -->

 ---

+> **_NOTE 1:_** Links on this page are devices I also use myself.
+> Most of the links are affiliate links, so you pay the same price AND support my blog also by buying it from here.

+> **_NOTE 2:_** I advise these products based on my personal experience.
+I run my network with a CC2652 zigbee adapter and Zigbee2MQTT.
+> It can be with other hardware combinations it doesn't run with the same experience.
+---
 ## Why I chose Zigbee

 On the market, there are different types of protocols to create a smart home network.
 Like Zigbee, Thread, Wifi, Bluetooth, Z-Wave and Matter.
 All with their pros and cons.
 You can use different protocols next to each other.
 I chose for one, specific Zigbee.